GildedPleb/hab-guide/src/pages/poc.md

 The inimitable Ionico Base node, but in candy apple red:
-![Node with red background](/img/feature_aesthetics_node.png) Undoubtedly, there are _better_ self-hosted solutions out there, and we look forward to seeing ones that exceed this project!
+![Node with red background](/img/feature_aesthetics_node.png) Undoubtedly, there are _better_ self-hosted solutions out there, as this one does little except scratch the surface of what is possible, and we look forward to seeing ones that exceed this project!

 ### Summary